The previous chapter may be worth reading first if you have not already done so. To access the previous chapter, click the button below.

 “That phantom almost killed me,” Apricot said.

-Shiori looks up at the ceiling, relaxing into his chair as he said “So you say.”
-With crossed legs, he turns his head to one side and gazes directly at her.
+Shiori looked up at the ceiling, relaxing into his chair as he said, “So you say.”
+With crossed legs, he turned his head to one side and gazed directly at her.

 “I was going to be ripped apart.”
 He simply sighed in response.
 “You weren’t there!” she replied.
 “You have no idea.”

 “In his domain, you were reckless, as I said.
 You were a trespasser from that moment on.
 Imagine how offended you would be if someone entered your home and began asking you questions?”
-Apricot shrinks back into her seat.
-The girl lowers her chin in shame and plays with her fingers.
+Apricot shrank back into her seat.
+The girl lowered her chin in shame and played with her fingers.
 To her, the creatures were horrible monsters, so she never considered whether they were good or evil.
 “Oh well, at least you can learn from your mistakes, no matter how grievous they are.
 From now on, you are my pet.”

 What a condescending way to address someone, Apricot thought to herself.
-Fists curling as she prepares to strike him for his vagrant disregard of her.
+Her fists curled, and she prepared to strike him for his blatant disregard of her feelings.
 “What the hell does that mean?”
 Apricot shouted, nearly jumping from her seat.

 “How did you find out about that?”
 Apricot asked.

 “I am a noble and keep track of persons of interest in regard to the Okabe family.
 I will keep you from getting into trouble.
 Consider me a friend of yours.
 The royal guard knows your name now.
 Did you know that?
-They have been keeping a close eye on you missy.
-The hell did you do to get that kind of attention?”
+They have been keeping a close eye on you, missy.
+What the hell did you do to get that kind of attention?”
 Shiori scorned.

 Apricot murmured.
 “It turns out my suspicions were correct.”